Dana Mladin

 And I thought a lángos would be good as a snack.
 But I soon discovered it’s not just a snack, my friend – it’s practically a meal!

 For them, lángos is an excuse to eat… a sort of Hungarian pizza.
-You can get a simple lángos or one with cheese, one with cheese-sour cream-garlic, or you can go all out and choose a lángos with various ingredients or the “Hungarian style” lángos: cheese, sour cream, onion, pepper, salami, bacon… “With everything” as they say 🙂
+You can get a simple lángos or one with cheese, one with cheese-sour cream-garlic, or you can go all out and choose a lángos with various ingredients or the “Hungarian style” lángos: cheese, sour cream, onion, pepper, salami, bacon… “With everything” let’s say 🙂

 I got myself a classic one: with cheese and sour cream.
 Huge and smelling amazing!
 If you’ve seen a TikTok video with someone trying to take a bite out of a lángos the size of their face, that was me hahaha.